 - Chemical Corrosion – Harsh water (high TDS or chlorine) weakens the tank walls.

 - Epoxy Putty – A fast-setting adhesive that seals small cracks temporarily.
+Useful for quick water tank crack repair epoxy solutions.

 - Waterproof Tape – Self-adhesive tapes can stop minor leaks but are not long-lasting.

 - Chemical Sealants (Polyurethane/Polymer-Based) – Penetrate deep into cracks and expand to seal leaks permanently.
+Ideal for water tank leakage repair chemical applications.

 - Liquid Waterproofing Membranes – Coat the entire tank interior for a leak-proof layer.